HuaweiDatacomm/telegraf-huawei-plugin/README.md

    )

    ```
-5. Run `make` from the source directory,you can see telegraf-huawei-plugin:huawei_telemetry_dialin and huawei_telemetry_dialout
+5. Run `make` from the source directory,you can see telegraf-plugins are installed
    ```
    cd telegraf
    make